 Together we search for imagined evolutions without rupture, for poetry with weight, for a future grounded in past insight, for foresight.

-Prayer of the Morning / You and I (working titles) is an equal collaboration between Hadar Ahuvia and Tatyana Tenenbaum that makes space for repairing our jewishness within the ongoing wreckage of colonialism.
+Our work is an equal artistic collaboration that makes space for repairing our jewishness within the ongoing wreckage of colonialism.
 It is a prying open of our Jewish diasporic histories and ‘folklore’.
 For Hadar it is the collectivist Zionist project and its culture, song and dance; for Tatyana, her grandparents work as Broadway producers, sewing seeds of the American dream through musical theater.
 We are examining how our Ashkenazi families participated in projects that, though seemingly disparate, share an ideological root—the acceptance of the supremacy of the West and its advance.
 Together we search for imagined evolutions without rupture, for poetry with weight, for a future grounded in past insight, for foresight.

 Upcoming & Past

-Dance ROULETTE (NYC) curated by Jennifer Lafferty, February 2016
+Duet at Dance ROULETTE curated by Jennifer Lafferty

-Read my recent writing published on Culturebot about Hadar’s work.
-This witnessing of our independent works feeds our collaboration.
+Read my writing published on Culturebot about Hadar’s 2019 work The Dances are for Us.
+This witnessing of our independent works has also fed our collaboration.

 Photos: Longwood, Florida 1996 (top) and Queens College 1949 (bottom); courtesy of artists